Skip to main content

 Some inventory sources use OAuth.
 In that case, the credentials endpoint isn’t enough — the buyer must complete an interactive consent flow, and the source agent exchanges an authorization code for tokens via the storefront OAuth-authorize endpoint.

 The OAuth endpoints sit on the /api/v2/storefront/... mount because they power the storefront’s auth integration on behalf of buyers and sellers alike.
-Buyers reach them by agentId — the underlying ADCP agent that backs the inventory source.
+Buyers reach them by agentId — the underlying AdCP agent that backs the inventory source.
 (You can discover the agent ID from the storefront’s source list, or via the Discovery guide.)

 Step 1 — Request an authorization URL.